 Writer Robert Siegel

-Actors Mickey Rourke, Marisa Tomei, Evan Rachel Wood, Mark Margolis
+Actors Mickey Rourke, Marisa Tomei, Evan Rachel Wood

 Awards Nominated for 2 Oscars.
-Another 58 wins & 91 nominations.
+58 wins & 93 nominations total

 Website N/A